Kantigen/ka-server/docker/README.md

 There are a few things you need to do to set up your development system.

-If you have just created your tle-mysql-data container then it will be empty.
+If you have just created your ka-mysql-data container then it will be empty.

 The first time you run up the tle-server you need to run a few commands.

-    $ cd /data/Lacuna-Server-Open/bin
+    $ cd /home/keno/ka-server/bin
-    $ mysql --host=tle-mysql-server -uroot -placuna
+    $ mysql --host=ka-mysql-server -uroot -pkeno
     mysql> source docker.sql
     mysql> exit

-This sets up the mysql user account 'lacuna' which is used by the web application.
+This sets up the mysql user account 'keno' which is used by the web application.

-(Note that the root mysql account has been given the password 'lacuna').
+(Note that the root mysql account has been given the password 'keno').

 You now need to initialize the database. (this will take a few minutes).

-    $ cd /data/Lacuna-Server-Open/bin/setup
+    $ cd /home/keno/ka-server/setup
-    $ perl init_lacuna.pl
+    $ perl init_keno.pl

 Captchas no longer need to be generated up-front.
 They will be generated